-If there is a clog in your pipe that a plunger can’t handle, you should ask yourself how a plumbing snake works and how to use it properly to clean the pipe.
+If there is a clog in your pipe that a plunger can’t handle, you should ask yourself how does a plumbing snake work and how to use it properly to clean the pipe.
 The presented tool is a more powerful handheld sewer pipe cleaner compared to the classic plunger.
 Still, it is also more challenging to use.
 This tool is difficult to manoeuvre in the bends of the pipeline and steep turns.
 We recommend reading our material to learn how to use a manual plumbing snake and avoid common mistakes.
 We will tell you what a plumbing snake is, how to use it correctly and give professional advice.
+Pipe snake can be:

 The sewage snake is a unique plumbing tool which consists of the following: